-- Long term goals in the areas of:

-- 1. physical health

-- 2. family relations

-- 3. daily living skills

-- 4. academic and/or vocational skills

-- 5. interpersonal relations

-- 6. substance use service needs

-- 7. emotional/psychological health

-- Short term goals which will help a youth eventually reach his/her long-term goals in each of the above areas.

-- Services to meet independent living goals.

-- Specific plans for reaching the short-term goals including services to be provided and frequency.

-- Estimated time for reaching short term goals.
+- Short term goals which will help a child eventually reach his/her long-term goals in each of the above areas. - Services to meet independent living goals. - Specific plans for reaching the short-term goals including services to be provided and frequency. - Estimated time for reaching short term goals.

-- The youth shall sign and date the program plans indicating participation and input in the development of the plan. - Updated information of the progress of the youth's goals shall be included.
+- The child shall sign and date the program plans indicating participation and input in the development of the plan. - Updated information of the progress of the child's goals shall be included.